-A discussion on peace metrics, featuring Steve Killelea, Michelle Breslauer and their Institute for Economics and Peace’s new SDG16 Progress Report: A comprehensive global audit of progress on available SDG16 indicators.
+A discussion on peace metrics, featuring Steve Killelea, Michelle Breslauer and their new progress report for Sustainable Development Goal 16: A comprehensive global audit of progress on available SDG16 indicators.

 The new SDG16 Progress Report focuses on methodology and challenges around measuring Sustainable Development Goal 16.

 SDG 16 focuses on promoting peaceful and inclusive societies for stainable development and providing access to justice for all.
 Additionally, SDG16 aims to build effective, accountable, and inclusive institutions at all levels.